-33. Registration and use of additional qualifications and specialities in terms of this section, including the curricula concerned, the period of time required for and the nature of the education, tuition and training concerned, the examinations to be passed, and the educational institutions where such education, tuition and training may be completed.
+33. Registration of additional qualifications and specialities, and listing of subjects and courses in terms of this section, including the curricula concerned, the period of time required for and the nature of the education, tuition and training concerned, the examinations to be passed, and the educational institutions where such education, tuition and training may be completed.

-- (1) The Minister may prescribe, from time to time and on the recommendation of the Council, the qualifications that may be registered as -

-- (a) additional qualifications;

-- (b) specialities,

-- (2) Any registered person who, in addition to the qualification by virtue of which that person had been registered in the first instance, desires to - - (a) have an additional qualification; or registered, may apply to the Council, in the form and manner determined by it, to have such additional qualification or speciality, as the case may be, entered against his or her name in the register concerned.
+- (1) The Minister may prescribe, from time to time and upon the recommendation of the Council - - (a) the qualifications that may be registered as additional qualifications or as specialities; and - (b) the subjects or courses that may be listed for recognition, may apply to the Council, in the form and manner determined by it, to have such additional qualification, speciality, subject or course, as the case may be, entered or listed against his or her name in the register or roll concerned.